gomorpheus/morpheus-apidoc/source/includes/_prices.md

-direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Restricts query to only load prices with name or code containing the phrase specified includeInactive | false | If true, include inactive prices in the results
+direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Restricts query to only load prices with name or code containing the phrase specified includeInactive | false | If true, include inactive prices in the results priceType |  | Restricts query to only load only prices with specified priceType platform |  | Restricts query to only load only prices with specified platform currency |  | Restricts query to only load only prices with specified currency

 ## Get a Specific Price